 "It's not as satisfying as it used to be," he replied, his hands continuing to work the controls.
 "You're kidding, right?"
 "Don't get me wrong.
 I'm glad that we found the equipment you need, and it's great that your counteragent works so well, but it just wasn't any fun."
 Kassandra arched her eyebrows.
 "I reckon you've had more than enough of that kind of fun to last a lifetime.
 Have you forgotten what happened last time?"
 "No," Ryan's eyes dropped to the carbon fibre braces strapped to his legs, "I haven't forgotten anything."
-There was a moment of awkward silence before Kassandra placed a hand on his arm.
+Kassandra reached out to touch his arm.
 "I didn't mean-" "Don't apologise," he said, cutting her off.
 "You're right.
 It's just that some habits die hard."
+The pair sat in silence.
+Kassandra looking at Ryan while he watched the massive colony ship disappear into the darkness outside the cockpit window.
+Cerebral implants connecting him to his own ship overlayed the scene with information regarding trajectory, distance, and relative velocity.
+"Why won't you let me help you?"
+Kassandra said, finally.